pdewan/SakaiAnonymyzer/README.md

 After (un)anonymizing, it zips the anonymized version in a zip file called "input.file.name+(U)A.zip", and deletes the input folder
 #### Run:
-To run Anon in command line, use the following command:
+To run AnonFaker in command line, use the following command:

-java -cp path.to.jar package.name.AnonFaker mode (path.to.name.map.csv) (path.to.fake.names.yml) list-of-paths...
+java -cp path.to.jar anonymyzer.AnonFaker mode (path.to.name.map.csv) (path.to.fake.names.yml) list-of-paths...

 #### Mode:
 a: anonymize all paths